Curtin Radio: Presenters and Shows

 Volunteer presenters and producers broadcast during the evenings and weekends.

 Newsroom

 A training ground for students who study at the Curtin School of Journalism, Curtin Radio has assisted with producing some of Western Australia's most respected radio and television journalists.

-The Curtin Radio Newsroom is staffed by two full-time journalists, Courtney Thornton and Ruby Devlin.
+The Curtin Radio Newsroom is staffed by Courtney Thornton, a full-time journalist.
 It is also occasionally staffed by volunteer students, who study at the Curtin School of Journalism and prepare news bulletins.

 The station has news updates from 6 am to 6 pm each weekday and 6 am to midday on weekends.